pieczarkaniesmacznosci/calories-tracker/README.md

 # calories-tracker
-Repository for calories and macro nutrients intake logging application development.
+Tracly application repository.
+Application for calories and macro nutrients intake logging.
 ## Hints on usage
-To use tracly API for development purposes use docker-compose orchestration. docker-compose.dbmigrator.yml is created for setting up and seeding SQL database, while docker-compose.api.yml for running api in docker container.
+To use tracly API for development purposes use docker-compose orchestration. docker-compose.dbmigrator.yml is created for setting up and seeding SQL database, docker-compose.api.yml for running api in docker container, docker-compose.db.yml for running just sql server in docker container.

 1. Clone the solution.
 2. Run your Docker Engine (e.g. through Docker Desktop on Windows).